AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/budgetPlan.md

 ### Components and some technical details

 - Cut MDF boards (10mm of thickness)
-- 16 Molly bolts (CHEV MTL 6X50 VIS TCM6 5P)
+- 16 Lag screws (8mm x 60mm)
-- 16 screws (Included with the Molly bolts)
+- 16 bolt hollow drive wall anchors (10mm x 60mm)
 - Some industrial strength double-sided tape (TESA 4965 19mm x 50m)

 Except for the double-sided tape, all the components' informations are taken from *Bricomarché* (price and references)